cesanta/fossa/README.md

-TCP client/server library for C/C++
+Networking client/server library for C/C++
 ===================================

 Net Skeleton is a networking library written in C.